Catholic Apologetics Scripture Cheat Sheet Page

 Third-class relics: These consist of objects that have been touched to a first-class or sometimes a second-class relic.
 Common examples include cloths touched to the bodies or tombs of saints.

 The veneration of relics has a long history in the Catholic Church and is rooted in the belief that God can work miracles through these sacred objects, providing a tangible connection to the divine.
-Relics are often housed in reliquaries, which are ornate containers designed to display and protect the relic.
-They are respected and honored in religious practices and are thought to help the faithful connect more deeply with the spiritual lives of the saints, inspiring them to follow their virtues.
+Relics are often housed in reliquaries—ornate containers designed to display and protect the relic.
+They are respected and honored in religious practices and help the faithful connect more deeply with the spiritual lives of the saints, inspiring them to follow their virtues.

 Sola Scriptura / Bible Alone